Phobos-developers/Phobos/docs/New-or-Enhanced-Logics.md

 ### Remove parasites
 - Warheads are now able to use this logic for removing parasites or kick them out into the battlefield.
-- If `CanRemoveParasites.KickOut.Paralysis` is negative it will work as `CanRemoveParasites.KickOut.Paralysis=15`.
+- If `CanRemoveParasites.KickOut.Paralysis` is a negative value it will work as `CanRemoveParasites.KickOut.Paralysis=15`.

 In `rulesmd.ini`:
 ```ini